chloealbright/DevHiveMind/Methodology/All 12 Factors/VII Port binding.md

 Port binding: Your app should be self-contained and bind to a specific port  for external access.
 Docker enables you to expose and map container ports to host ports, allowing external access to the app through a designated port.

+Your application's code should be designed to read configuration, including port numbers, from environment variables or configuration files weather you doing this locally or in a staging

 `Expose` command in docker essentially exposes what port the container should listen on at runtime.